-5. Review of effectiveness
+Review of effectiveness

-- 5.1 The annual review of the governance framework and system of internal control involves: - a self-assessment exercise - consideration of the relative significance of audit issues raised and audit opinions issued during the period - the external auditor's comments, and other review agencies and inspectorates' reports, and - where appropriate, production of an action plan where progress is assessed and recorded.
+The annual review of the governance framework and system of internal control involves:

+- a self-assessment exercise. - consideration of audit issues raised and audit opinions issued during the period. - the external auditor's comments, and other review agencies and inspectorates' reports.

+• where appropriate, production of an action plan where progress is assessed and recorded.